xrf/thesis/src/qdpt.md

 \end{aligned}$$
 Perturbative diagrams ([@Sec:perturbative-diagrams]) of third-order corrections are also shown in [@Fig:diagrams-sfe].

+![Perturbative Hugenholtz diagrams ([@Sec:perturbative-diagrams]) of the second- and third-order QDPT corrections.
+Denominator lines have been elided.
+When QDPT is performed on IM-SRG-evolved Hamiltonians, many of the diagrams vanish.
+The remaining nonvanishing diagrams for addition energy are highlighted in blue and for removal energy are highlighted in red.](fig-diagrams-sfe){#fig:diagrams-sfe}

 One of the benefits of applying QDPT to an IM-SRG-evolved Hamiltonian is that many of the QDPT terms vanish.
 In IM-SRG, a generator that decouples the ground state energy is required to drive certain classes of matrix elements to zero.
 Consider for example the White generator, which eliminates matrix elements of the form:
 $$V_{i j a b} = V_{a b i j} = 0$$
 This means certain kinds of vertices in the diagrams become forbidden, reducing the number of nonzero diagrams at third order from 18 to only four.
 Out of these four, two of them contribute only to the correction of hole states (removal energies), while the other two contribute only to the correction of the particle states (addition energies).

+Note that the final step of diagonalizing the effective Hamiltonian ([@Eq:qdpt-diagonalization]) is usually not needed for the calculation of single-particle energies with one valence shell as the matrix is often already diagonal due to conservation laws of the quantum system.

 In J-scheme, the second-order corrections are:
 $$